 Can I get a payday loan in Vermont?

-No. Vermont Statutes Ann. tit.
+No, payday lending is prohibited in Vermont.
+Vermont Statutes Ann. tit.
 9 § 41a, the small loans act, applies to all small loan lenders in the state.
+It states that lenders must abide by a strict 18% APR cap.

-Programs like Medicaid, Reach Up in Vermont, Seasonal Fuel Assistance and 3SquaresVT can help you afford your everyday bills while you work on paying down your debt.
+Programs like Medicaid, SNAP and other federal programs can make it easier for you afford your everyday bills while you work on paying down your debt.
+In addition, Vermont has a variety of programs to give a helping hand to Vermonters in need:

-You may also want to consider some of these alternative credit options:
+You may want to consider some of these alternative credit options or browse our full list of payday loan alternatives for more information.

 - Consider a credit card cash advance.
 If you have a credit card and haven’t met the credit limit, you can take out an advance on the remaining amount.
 While this is an expensive option, you have more time to pay it off than with a payday loan.